About the race

-Applications are now open for the tenth anniversary series of the Clipper Round the World Yacht Race, which starts in summer 2015.
+Applications are now open for the 2017-18 and 2019-20 editions of the Clipper Round the World Yacht Race.
 Seize the moment, unleash the adventure.
+Click here to apply.

-The series is divided into 16 individual races and points are accumulated in a Formula 1-style scoring system.
+The series is divided into 14 to 16 individual races and points are accumulated in a Formula 1-style scoring system.